IBM/aspera-cli/docs/README.erb.md

 - `aoc` uses the Aspera on Cloud plugin
 - `files node_info /<%=ph :dest_folder%>` generates transfer information including the Node API credential and root ID, suitable for the next command
 - `--format=json` formats the output as JSON (instead of the default text table)
-- `--display=data` displays only the result, removing other information such as workspace name
+- `--out.level=data` displays only the result, removing other information such as workspace name
 - `|` pipes the standard output of the first command into the second one
 - `-Porg2 aoc` uses the Aspera on Cloud plugin and loads credentials for `org2`
 - `files upload <%=ph :source_file%>` uploads the file named `<%=ph :source_file%>` (located in `org2`) to `org1`